 - Use New Tourism Nova Scotia Research Insights to Tailor Your Experiences to Appeal to Regional Travellers - presentation delivered June 23, 2020.

 Destination Canada is conducting a weekly survey of Canadians regarding their sentiments toward travel and visitation, and to assess which activities they would be comfortable taking part in as public health restrictions ease.
 This information will be updated on an ongoing basis.

 Canada Travel Intentions Research

-In June 2020, Destination Canada conducted a survey of Canadians regarding their intentions to travel both within Canada and internationally.
+Destination Canada conducted its second survey of Canadians in July regarding their intentions to travel both within Canada and internationally.
 The survey identifies the conditions that will encourage travel, and also includes helpful information for tourism businesses with respect to the types of safety practices travellers consider to be most important.